 Firstly, ask yourself WHY you think you’d like to become a Voiceover Artist?

-Yes, it can be a very flexible job that can fit around your life and be home based.
+Yes, it can be a very flexible job that can fit around your life and be home based - which is even more appealing in the new 2020 world.
 In reality this only happens with time, effort, planning, training, financial outlay and resilience.
 Read on to see if it’s going to be worth the investment in all of these things for you.

 Still want to know where to start in voiceovers?